 As a result of the increasing penetration rates of temporary employees in the workplace, more temporary workers are present among companies across the country today.
 The Bureau of Labor Statistics reported that the number of temporary jobs in the nation saw a dramatic increase by 13,100 workers, amounting to 2.7 million employees in August.

-According to industry experts, two factors are behind the dramatic increase in temporary staffing – economic expansion and an increasing demand for labor across the country.
+According to industry experts, two factors are behind the dramatic increase in temporary staffing – economic expansion and increasing demand for labor across the country.
 Brett Good, Robert Half International Inc.’s senior district president of Southern California and Arizona, said that more companies are relying on the temporary staffing industry to fulfill their hiring needs, especially in a time of economic uncertainty.
 Staffing agencies help companies alleviate labor concerns during the economic recovery.
 It also provides the utmost flexibility when it comes to hiring.

 Although it remains unclear if the increase in temporary employees will lead to structural changes in the U.S. economy, this developing trend could indicate decreasing unemployment rates in the future.